NordicWayInterchange/interchange/README.md

 The Nordic Way Interchange Node (NWIXN) is a message broker that enables crowdsourcing of traffic data.
 Nordic Way partners send traffic information to the broker in the form of AMQP messages.
-These messages are distributed to subsribing partners.
+These messages are distributed to subscribing partners.

 ### Contact
 For any questions please contact